 depends on all facets to evolve, not just one.

-What the Thymos Foundation can contribute to STEAM.
+What Thymos can contribute to STEAM.
 (Science, Technology, Engineering, Arts and Mathematics)

 We want people to see the continuum.